box/box-windows-sdk-v2/migration-guide.md

 var response = await client.Users.CreateUserAsync(requestBody);
 ```

-This allows for smooth, one-line and immutable object creation and it's easy to see which fields must be filled in and which are optional.
+This allows for smooth, one-line and immutable object creation, and it's easy to see which fields must be filled in and which are optional.
 Combined with the previous point about nullable reference types, it allows you to take full advantage of C#'s typing arsenal to prevent errors in your code even before the code is executed.

 ### Native cancellation token support